nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3b1.
 Task!t shows a 'invalid command' message and display the expected format.<br>
 > Use case resumes at step 2

-#### Use case: Undo action
+#### Use case: Undo operation

 **MSS**

-1. User requests to undo last action performed
+1. User requests to undo last operation performed
-2. Task!t undo the last action <br>
+2. Task!t undo the last operation <br>
 Use case ends.

 **Extensions**

 2a.
-There is no last action
+There is no last operation
 > 2a1.
-Task!t shows a 'there is no last action' message.<br>
+Task!t shows a 'there is no last operation' message.<br>
 > Use case ends

 #### Use case: Mark task as done